History

 Continuation of HST 321.
 Major themes include the impact of independence, the growth of national consciousness, boundary disputes and war in the 19th century, the rise of the caudillo, economic and social development, international relations and the place of Latin America in the contemporary world.

-HST 370: War in World History I
+HST 370: Foundations of Military History and Strategy I

 Credits 3

-HST 371: War in World History II
+HST 371: Foundations of Military History and Strategy II

 Credits 3